David-Desmaisons/MovieExplorer/README.md

 The genre information is  cached by the web-application.
 The application is making the implicit assumptions this information will not change.

-It is noteworthy that further caching could be implemented on the client side.
+Further caching could be implemented on the client side taking advantage of the store.
-THis could be done in second phase while scaling the application.
+This could be done in second phase while scaling the application, and carefully checking the implication on user experience.

 ## Build instructions